Security

 Summary

-We already implement several concrete privacy and security controls: local-first operation, encrypted local persistence, OS-backed secret handling, and explicit peer-to-peer linking.
-At the same time, the project still has operational boundaries and hardening opportunities that should be documented clearly.
+Tiles already implements several concrete privacy and security controls: local-first operation, encrypted local persistence, OS-backed secret handling, and explicit peer-to-peer linking.
+At the same time, the project still has meaningful trust boundaries and hardening work ahead.